robharrop/robharrop.github.io/_drafts/2016-02-20-service-latency-and-utilisation.md

 $$

-Deriving this equation from first principles is beyond the scope of this blog, but it follows to the steady-state probabilities of the Markov chain describing the process.
+Deriving this equation from first principles is beyond the scope of this blog, but it follows from the steady-state probabilities of the Markov chain describing the process.
 You can find a good description of the maths behind this [here][5].

 Reminding ourselves that $$\rho = \lambda / \mu$$: